KristianOellegaard/django-hvad/README.rst

 Again, DO NOT USE THIS!
 I'm serious, DON'T!
 I will *NOT* support this in any way yet.

 You are however very welcome to contribute to the project.
+(I'm especially looking for a good name!)